davidcockbill/habit_calendar/documentation/README.md

 Note: You can see me trying to add numbers (31 in this case) to the panel lenses.
 I 3D printed the number on the inside of the lens, airbrushed black into the embossed number, then sandpapered the back to show the black inside the embossed number.
 I've given up on this as the results were poor.

 In light of the above, I need to work out a way of displaying the numbers.
-However, I like the idea of having no numbers or months, and showing the current selection on a little display, like [this](https://thepihut.com/products/0-91-oled-display-module):
+I liked the idea of having no numbers or months, and showing the current selection on a little display.
+In the end I used [this](https://thepihut.com/products/0-91-oled-display-module):

-This would sit next to the buttons.
+I had to cut a rectangular hole throught he front panel, and clamped the LCD in place with some 3d printed parts.

 ## Final Circuit